rancher/rancher.github.io/rancher/faqs/index.md

 ### How do I run Rancher and my hosts behind a proxy?

-For the Rancher server and any hosts, you'll need to configure the Docker deamon to point to the HTTP proxy.
+For the Rancher server and any hosts, you'll need to configure the Docker daemon to point to the HTTP proxy.
 This configuration will need to occur before running any Docker commands.
 You'll need to edit the `/etc/default/docker` file to point to your proxy and restart Docker.

 ```bash
 $ sudo vi /etc/default/docker